nens/threedi-docs/source/d_water_system.rst

 #.
 Channels are drawn in between connection nodes, so start by adding nodes on the start- and endpoints of your channels.
 If you wish to add structures later on, make sure to add enough nodes as they are also linked between connection nodes (and thus not placed on top of channels).

 #.
-After saving your edits in QGIS the connection node’s id’s are filled automatically.
+After saving your edits in QGIS the connection nodes ids are filled automatically.
 You can fill out the other attributes of the connection nodes later on.

 #.
 Now draw your channels from connection node to connection node.
 Make sure you snap the start- and endpoints to the connection nodes and fill out the connection_node_start_id and connection_node_end_id for every channel feature.
 Then fill all the attribute fields for all channels except id and save.